What should I do if I'm worried about debt and coronavirus?

 As with any change in your health, the quicker you review your finances and make changes if needed, the better.
 Here are just a few of the steps you can take:

-- If you’re a homeowner, you may be entitled to help from a government mortgage help scheme
+- If you’re a homeowner, you may be entitled to secure a mortgage payment holiday from your lender, or switch to an interest-only mortgage for a set period

 - If you’ve got payment protection on your debts, check if you’re eligible to make a claim based on illness